Dasharo/docs/docs/transparent-validation/sd-wire/faq.md

 with those devices.
 You can learn more about the RTE platform [here](https://shop.3mdeb.com/shop/open-source-hardware/rte/).

-## Can I use this product to remotely download photos from a DSLR camera?
-I'm concerned about speed.
+## Can I use SDWire to download photos from a DSLR camera remotely?

 Yes, the product is designed to facilitate remote access and data management for SD cards, which should work well for your purpose of retrieving photos from a